Landsat 7

 Landsat 7 is the seventh satellite of the Landsat program.
 Launched on 15 April 1999, Landsat 7's primary goal is to refresh the global archive of satellite photos, providing up-to-date and cloud-free images.
 The Landsat program is managed and operated by the United States Geological Survey, and data from Landsat 7 is collected and distributed by the USGS.
 The NASA WorldWind project allows 3D images from Landsat 7 and other sources to be freely navigated and viewed from any angle.
 The satellite's companion, Earth Observing-1, trailed by one minute and followed the same orbital characteristics, but in 2011 its fuel was depleted and EO-1's orbit began to degrade.
 Landsat 7 was built by Lockheed Martin Space Systems.

-In 2016, NASA announced plans to attempt the first ever refueling of a live satellite by refueling Landsat 7 in 2020 with the OSAM-1 mission; as of 2021, the launch date has slipped to 2025.
+In 2016, NASA announced it planned to attempt the first ever refueling of a live satellite by refueling Landsat 7 in 2020 with the OSAM-1 mission.
+However after multiple delays, NASA announced the cancellation of OSAM-1 in March 2024.
+The mission officially ended in 2025.

-NASA decommissioned the satellite following the 2021 launch and activation of Landsat 9.